 What kind of management style suits you?

 As agriculture recruiting experts, we work closely with various types of managers.
-Whether you manage a major agriculture sales team or a small family farm, it can be helpful to understand what kind of management style you lean towards.
+Whether you manage a major agriculture sales team or a small family farm, it can be helpful to understand what kind of management style you lean toward.

-This guide will walk you through the 10 major types of management styles, how they differ in approach and the pros/cons of each.
+This guide will walk you through the 10 major types of management styles, how they differ in approach, and the pros/cons of each.

 10 Primary Management Styles